kevthedev007/kevthedev007/README.md

 - 👋 Hi, I’m kelvin
 - 👀 I’m interested in web development with typescript and java
-- 🌱 I’m currently learning javascript, python and java
+- 🌱 I’m currently learning typescript and java
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me kevthedev007@gmail.com